solidjs/solid/README.md

 - Small!
 Completely tree-shakeable Solid's compiler will only include parts of the library you use.
 - Supports and is built on TypeScript.
 - Supports modern features like JSX, Fragments, Context, Portals, Suspense, Streaming SSR, Progressive Hydration, Error Boundaries and Concurrent Rendering.
+- Works in serverless environments including AWS Lambda and Cloudflare Workers.
 - Webcomponent friendly and can author Custom Elements
   - Context API that spans Custom Elements
   - Implicit event delegation with Shadow DOM Retargeting